oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ## Build Native Executables from Polyglot Applications

-Since GraalVM 23.1 no special configuration is required anymore to use [Native Image](../native-image/README.md) to build images with embedded polyglot language runtimes.
+With Polyglot version 23.1 on GraalVM for JDK 21, no special configuration is required to use [Native Image](../native-image/README.md) to build images with embedded polyglot language runtimes.
-Like any other Java dependency, the polyglot language JAR files must be put on the class or module path when building a native executable.
+Like any other Java dependency, the polyglot language JAR files must be on the class or module path when building a native executable.
-Obsolete `native-image` options for configuring polyglot languages, e.g., `--language:js` or `--macro:truffle`, were removed in GraalVM for JDK 21 and are no longer supported.
 We recommend to use the [Maven](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) or [Gradle](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html) Native Image plugins to configure your `native-image` builds.
 A sample Maven and Gradle configuration for Native Image can be found in the [polyglot embedding demonstration repository](https://github.com/graalvm/polyglot-embedding-demo).